JussaMouse/mlx-box/README.md

 When installing `mlx-box` as a system-level service, running a user-owned `poetry run` command directly from a system LaunchDaemon may fail because system daemons run in a root context without a user shell.
 To avoid environment and permission mismatches we use a small, root-owned launcher script that executes the project's Poetry virtualenv Python with absolute paths.

+Note: The installer (`models/startup-services-install.sh`) now automatically creates the root-owned launchers in `/usr/local/bin` and writes the LaunchDaemon plists to call them.
+The manual steps below are provided for reference and for customizing installs.

 Why this matters
 - `launchd` will refuse or repeatedly fail a plist that tries to invoke user-shell helpers (like `poetry run`) from the system domain.
 - A root-owned launcher bridges the gap: it runs as root, sets the correct `HOME`, `cd`'s to the project `WorkingDirectory`, and `exec`'s the venv python with the absolute path to `chat-server.py`.